The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Generic ResNets in the maximal local update (MLU) regime

-In this section, we introduce the training dynamics of ResNets and of the Mean ODE limit model, and then state our quantitative convergence theorem for ResNets with generic blocks in the feature learning regime ($\alpha=\Theta(1)$).
+In this section, we introduce the training dynamics of ResNets with generic blocks and of the Mean ODE limit model, and then state our quantitative convergence theorem in the MLU regime ($\alpha=\Theta(1)$).